5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 * The EXE of course
 * `foo.ini.remove_me`, to be renamed to `foo.ini` if one does not already exist

   This way you ensure no existing INI file is overwritten.
-This is importantif the user installs a better version over an earlier one.
+This is important if the user installs a better version over an earlier one.
 * With `{#MyAppIcoName}; DestDir: "{app}";` you make sure that a folder, etc., is inserted into the Start menu.
 However, you may give the user a say in this; see `AllowNoIcons` in the [The section [SetUp]](#setup).
 * We include the font `APL385 Unicode` if it does not already exist (`onlyifdoesntexist`) and we ensure the font is not uninstalled, even if the application is (`uninsneveruninstall`).
 * If you want to Ride into your application you also need the Conga DLLs.
 Usually this would be done only while the application is still under development or being tested.

 W> # .NET
 W>
-W> If your applications calls any .NET methods make sure you include the Dyalog .NET bridge files!
+W> If your applications call any .NET methods make sure you include the Dyalog .NET bridge files!

 ### The section [Icons]{#icons}